jonitram/pokebreederbot/README.md

 ## Setting up the Arduino

-- Disclaimer: These instructions were written in the context of an Arduino with an atmega16u2 chip
+- Disclaimer: These instructions were written for Mac OSX in the context of an Arduino with an atmega16u2 chip

 ### Dependencies and Compiling